dantasfiles/princeton/princeton-cs-reading-list.md

+---
+title: Princeton CS Fall 2024 Reading List
+---

-These are books that are required or recommended for use in computer science classes at Princeton<br>The books marked with a ✨ are ones I've liked enough to read all the way through
+These are books that are required or recommended for use in computer science classes at Princeton

+The books marked with a ✨ are ones I've liked enough to read all the way through

 | Freshman Level | |
 | --- | --- |